Sezdipper/Apnacollege.Demo/README.md

 # Apnacollege.Demo
-This is my first Repository
+This is my first Repository.
-dil p chalai churiyan
+created by Aditya Singh Shekhawat.